karl-zylinski/atlas-builder/aseprite/README.md

 ## Warnings
-User Data that is contained within maps can only be read not written rn.
-ICC Colour Profiles aren't & will never be supported.
+ICC Colour Profiles aren't supported.
 The raw data will be saved to doc.

 ## Errors
 Any errors please make an issue or DM them to me, `blob1807`, on the [Odin Discord](https://discord.com/invite/sVBPHEv).